CyberQueens/CyberQueens/OS Internals - Lesson 2 - Files/readme.md

 ### CMD Investigator
 1. Open `cmd`
 2. Filter ProcMon to only "Show File System Activity" and only if the "Process Name" contains "cmd"
-3. Run `python` from the cmd
+3. Run `calc` from the cmd
-4. Where does cmd look for python?
+4. Where does cmd look for calc?
-5. Where does cmd find python?
+5. Where does cmd find calc?
+6. Run `where python` to find out the location python.exe
-6. Copy C:\Windows\System32\calc.exe and rename it to python.exe (you should now have C:\Windows\System32\python.exe)
+6. Copy python.exe and rename it to calc.exe
-7. Run `python` from the cmd again.
+7. Run `calc` from the cmd again.
 What happens?
+Why?

 &nbsp;
 &nbsp;